osrf/gazebo_tutorials/haptix_scoring_plugin/tutorial.md

 By default it brings up the desktop world with the [Luke Hand model](http://gazebosim.org/tutorials?tut=haptix_luke_hand&cat=haptix).

-Integrated in this world is a spring compression test that uses the SimEventsPlugin to keep track of status of aforementioned task completion.
+Integrated in this world is a spring compression test that uses the SimEventsPlugin to keep track of the status of aforementioned task completion.

 ## Example Video